China's Xugong Group set to get $2.3 bln from GIC, others in SOE mixed-owner reform -sources

 The deal values Xugong at about 32 billion yuan, they said.

+Xugong will be dissolved after shareholders receive XCMG stock, the people said.

-Xugong, advised by CITIC Securities Co Ltd 600030.SS, aims to complete the process by the end of 2022, said the people, declining to be identified due to confidentiality constraints.
+Xugong, advised by CITIC Securities Co Ltd 600030.SS, aims to complete the process by the end of 2022, said the people, who declined to be identified due to confidentiality constraints.

+Xugong declined to comment on the investment from GIC and other new investors or on its asset-restructuring plan.
+It referred Reuters to XCMG's corporate filing in September about its mixed-ownership reform plan.

-Xugong, XCMG, GIC and CITIC PE did not immediately respond to requests for comment.
+XCMG, GIC and CITIC PE did not respond to requests for comment.
 CITIC Securities declined to comment.

 Its asset-restructuring plan mirrors that of many large, state-run Chinese firms, including top automaker SAIC Motor Corp Ltd 600104.SS, with benefits including a full listing, improved corporate governance and increased funding channels.